jrpotter/notebook/serialization/xml.md

 Basic
 What does it mean to use an `xmlns` attribute without a prefix?
 Back: This declares the default namespace of the associated tag.
-Reference: “XML Namespace,” in _Wikipedia_, April 11, 2024, [https://en.wikipedia.org/w/index.php?title=XML_namespace](https://en.wikipedia.org/w/index.php?title=XML_namespace&oldid=1218316095).
+Reference: _Wikipedia_.
+“XML namespace.”
+April 11, 2024. [https://en.wikipedia.org/w/index.php?title=XML_namespace](https://en.wikipedia.org/w/index.php?title=XML_namespace&oldid=1218316095).
 <!--ID: 1733842094344-->
 END%%